Narrative Lectionary FAQ

 Do I have to register to use the narrative lectionary?

 No. But, we’d like to have a sense of how many people are involved, and also have a list of congregations using it so we can get feedback, collect resources and ideas, and connect congregations.
-Please register by emailing email@example.com.
-You’ll be notified when new events and resources related to the narrative lectionary are available.
+If you have questions, insights or suggestions, please send them to firstname.lastname@example.org.

 Where do I find additional resources?